 Cordialement – Sincerely/Regards/Best Regards/Respectfully

-This is the formal and professional French letter or email sign-off par excellence.
+This is the formal and business French letter or email sign-off par excellence.
 Even extremely formal correspondence may include it (after an extremely formal closing statement).
 And on the other hand, it’s often used in friendly yet somewhat formal correspondence between people in everyday life matters, as well.

 For instance, if you’re contacting someone about something they’re selling online, you’ll use it and they’ll use it to close at least your initial messages.
 It’s also used in text messages of this kind, often abbreviated as Cdlmt or sometimes cdlt or cdt.
 It’s so common that there’s even some backlash against it.